Camden Remembers

 It might be that we'll never find out who Our Jack is, in that case he will remain forever 'known only to those who knew and loved him'.

-Whoever commemorated Our Jack at St Mathews Church Cemetery created a fine memorial befitting one of our war dead and there is one thing we can be sure of; Our Jack's resting place in Palestine will be well cared for by the Commonwealth War Graves Commission, Lest we forget.
+Whoever commemorated Our Jack at St Mathews Church Cemetery created a fine memorial befitting one of our war dead.
+Lest we forget.

-If anyone knows anything about Our Jack or his memorial would you please contact us.
+If anyone else would like to contribute more information about Jack Diamond Sumner Potts and his family would you please contact us.